Distributional Anchor Regression: Distributional Anchor Regression

+Linear $L_2$ anchor regression is equivalent to instrumental variable regression for $\gamma \to \infty$ (see Section~\ref{sec:bg}).
+As a consequence, the causal parameter is identified as long as the anchors are valid instruments and the conditional expectation $\Ex[\rY \given \rX]$ is linear \citep{angrist1996identification}.
+However, as soon as one leaves the linear regime, restrictive moment conditions have to be employed, namely $\Ex[Y - f(\rX) \given \rA] = 0$.
+Then, $f$ is commonly fitted using a generalized method of moments estimator (see, \eg \citet{Foster1997} for the logistic linear case).

+The causal parameter is not identified in anchor TMs.
+The score-residual condition $\parm^{\to\infty} \in I$ is not directly related to a moment condition as described above.
+In fact, score residuals can be interpreted as the slope of the negative log-likelihood contribution of a single observation evaluated at the maximum-likelihood estimate (MLE).
+Thus, they also take into account the curvature of the log-likelihood (\ie the variance of the prediction instead of first moments only).
+An empirical evaluation of the non-identifability is given in Section~\ref{sec:sim}.

+We note that neither (non-) linear $L_2$ nor distributional anchor regression is targeted for estimating the causal parameter.
+Instead, these methods aim to stabilize and improve worst-case prediction error under perturbations.
+Proposition~\ref{prop:residualinvariance} leads to an interpretation of stability: $\parm^{\to\infty}$ is the parameter for which the first conditional moment of the residuals given the anchors remains invariant.

-Absorbing all additive constants into $C$ and factoring out the variance renders the above objective equivalent to the $L_2$ anchor loss for $\xi = (\gamma - 1) / 2$. \end{example} In the following Section, we will empirically evaluate the prediction performance of transformation models estimated under the distributional anchor loss.
+In the following Section, we will empirically evaluate the prediction performance of transformation models estimated under the distributional anchor loss.
+We empirically investigate non-identification of the causal parameter in two simulation scenarios in Section~\ref{sec:sim}.
 Computational details for fitting TMs using the distributional anchor loss, are given in Appendix~\ref{app:comp}.